Matson - Digesting Recent Events, Near-Term Headwinds And Upcoming Earnings

 With the current budget deficit, the fear is that any prolonged contraction of the Alaska economy could affect the state's credit rating, business investments and consumer confidence.
 This could ultimately lead to a domino effect of businesses and residents leaving for greener pastures.

 On a positive note, the decline in oil-related jobs is expected to improve from last year to negative 14 percent.
-But overall job losses will be more pronounced across most industries, with the primary exception being health care.
+But overall job losses will be more pronounced across most industries, with the primary exception being healthcare.
 2017 is shaping up to be a potentially tougher year than Matson's expectations, as the energy-based economy witnesses a ripple effect across industries.

 On a more positive note, Matson's CLX market looks to have witnessed strong average spot market pricing increases during most of the fourth quarter.
 This could translate to stronger revenues and margin performance.

-For 2017, management has remained cautious in the near-term due to the overcapacity issues which are still prevalent.
-Over the long-term the company has felt that consolidation and new vessel alliances offer the ability for markets to improve.
+For 2017, management has remained cautious in the near term due to the overcapacity issues which are still prevalent.
+Over the long term, the company has felt that consolidation and new vessel alliances offer the ability for markets to improve.

-For 2017 and over the near-term, it remains to be seen how stable container shipping line freight rates will be.
+For 2017 and over the near term, it remains to be seen how stable container shipping line freight rates will be.
 Once the Chinese New Year is over, the spot market could just as quickly witness a significant decline in freight rates.
 There is still too much unpredictability to assume any sustainable volume gains.

-Fourth Quarter Earnings
+Fourth-Quarter Earnings

-Average analyst estimates have remained stable from last year for both Matson's revenue and diluted earnings per share (NYSEARCA:EPS) projections.
+Average analyst estimates have remained stable from last year for both Matson's revenue and diluted earnings per share (EPS) projections.
 This is not surprising even though Matson did miss the previous quarter's estimates.

 In quarters past, Matson has witnessed very strong performance for both top-line and bottom-line results when there have been strong increases in freight rates and volumes for the CLX market.
 The fourth quarter did witness the strongest TEU traffic for West Coast seaports.
 The greater surge in volumes for the Port of Los Angeles versus Long Beach may have allowed for some customers to take advantage of quicker cargo handling and transfer to surface transportation modes.